-To evaluate each alternative, additional data collection will likely be required.
-BREC is currently evaluating data collection needs in the following areas to assist with remedy selection:
+To evaluate each alternative, additional data collection will be required.
+BREC is using data from each new groundwater monitoring event to update the CSM and evaluate data collection needs in the following areas to assist with remedy selection:

 - 1) Nature and Extent groundwater trends, influence of non-groundwater remedies, etc. - 2) Physical Characteristics available data on the physical characteristics of the landfill and retention pond - Performance Modeling data needed to develop digital models demonstrating the effectiveness of potential alternatives - Engineering feasibility, cost estimates, etc.